 To understand what the Solvent Free statement implies, we first have to understand what a solvent actually is.

 A solvent is a liquid capable of or used for dissolving something and holding it within solution.

 [Collins English Dictionary]

-So… how can any product that is a mixture of different compounds in liquid form be solvent free?
+So… how can any product that is a mixture of different compounds in liquid form be solvent-free?
 By definition, even water is a solvent!
-Let’s dig a little deeper and look to the enticingly titled Solvent Industries Association:
+Let’s dig a little deeper and look at the enticingly titled Solvent Industries Association: